zoom/zoom-c-sharp-wrapper/README.md

 # Zoom-Windows-Csharp-wrapper
 C# wrapper for Zoom Windows SDK

+Note: Zoom does not actively enhance the interfaces in the c# wrapper.
+This wrapper is provided as a reference and will not be actively supported by Zoom.
+We have published the source code for this wrapper and are relying on our developer community to enhance it as needed.
+Please make sure that you commit the code changes back to git.

 Please refer to https://developer.zoom.us/docs/windows/c-wrapper-introduction/

 1.the wrap Dll locate at zoom_sdk_csharp_wrap_github\bin\zoom_sdk_dotnet_wrap.dll, now we only support x86.